Why Smartphones Can’t Stream Two Videos or Play Two Sounds at the Same Time

 Power Consumption

-Playing videos and audio consumes a significant amount of battery power.
-Running two streams simultaneously would increase power consumption, leading to faster battery drain.
-Smartphone manufacturers design devices to balance performance with battery life, and limiting the ability to play multiple streams at once helps achieve this balance.
+Playing videos and audio consumes significant battery power.
+Running two streams simultaneously increases power consumption, leading to faster battery drain.
+Smartphone manufacturers aim to balance performance with battery life, and limiting the ability to play multiple streams at once is part of achieving this balance.
+For instance, streaming a movie on a flight only to have your phone die halfway through is something designers strive to prevent.

 Technical Solutions and Workarounds